wagerfield/cssmixins/README.md

-#CSS3 Mixins
+#CSS Mixins

-Comprehensive collection of flexible mixins for LESS, SCSS & SASS that allow you use CSS3 features without having to worry about vendor prefixes.
-Awesome.
+Comprehensive collection of flexible mixins for [STYL][styl], [SCSS][sass], [SASS][sass] & [LESS][less] that empower you use CSS3 features without having to worry about vendor prefixes.

-All mixins come with sweet documentation including available values & units, W3 references and even examples.
+Each mixin comes with thorough documentation including available values & units, W3 references and even examples.
 All you have to do is play with them.

 PLUS!
 [Robert Penner's][robertpenner] easing equations as cubic-bezier functions, all thanks to the work of [Matthew Lein][matthewlein].
 Now you have no excuse not to spice up your CSS3 transitions.